APANet: Adaptive Prototypes Alignment Network for Few-Shot Semantic Segmentation: Experiments

 \subsection{Experiment Setting}

 \textbf{Datasets} We evaluate the proposed approach on two public few-shot segmentation benchmarks: PASCAL-5$^i$~\cite{OSLSM} and COCO-20$^i$~\cite{fwb, panet}.
-PASCAL-5$^i$ is built from PASCAL VOC 2012~\cite{voc} and extended annotations from SDS~\cite{sds}.
+PASCAL-5$^i$ is built from PASCAL VOC 2012~\cite{voc} and with extended annotations from SDS~\cite{sds}.
 This dataset contains 20 object classes divided into four folds and each fold has 5 categories.
-Following PFENet~\cite{pfenet}, 5000 support-query pairs were randomly sampled in each test fold for evaluation.
-We also evaluate our approach on a more challenging COCO-20$^i$, which is built on MS-COCO.
+Following PFENet~\cite{pfenet}, 5,000 support-query pairs were randomly sampled in each test fold for evaluation.
+We also evaluate our approach on a more challenging dataset COCO-20$^i$, which is built on MS-COCO.
 It contains more samples, more classes and more instances per image.
-Following~\cite{fwb}, COCO-20$^i$ is also split into four folds from 80 classes and each fold contains 20 categories.
-We use the same categories division and randomly sample 20,000 support-query pairs to evaluate as done with PFENet~\cite{pfenet}.
+Following~\cite{fwb}, COCO-20$^i$ is also split into four folds from 80 classes and each fold contains 20 classes.
+We use the same class division and randomly sample 20,000 support-query pairs for evaluation, as done with PFENet~\cite{pfenet}.

-For both datasets, we adopt 4-fold cross-validation that training model on three folds~(base class) and testing on the remaining one (novel class).
+For both datasets, we adopt 4-fold cross-validation that trains model on three folds~(base class) and tests on the remaining fold (novel class).
 The experimental results are reported on each test fold.
 We also report the average performance of all four test folds.